 The L.A.S.T. acronym stands for Listen, Apologize, Solve, and Thank.
 The L.E.A.S.T. acronym stands for Listen, Empathize, Apologize, Solve, and Thank.
-Both are very similar but showing empathy is essential.
+Both are very similar but the latter contends that showing empathy is essential.

 Other great practices:

 - Be original – Nothing is more upsetting to a customer than speaking to a customer service representative that sounds unoriginal or scripted.
-Just be yourself and personalize your service.
+Encourage employees to be themselves and personalize their service.
 Customers like communicating with people that sound genuine.

 - Know your product – This one falls into the last section of a customer service training program.
 However, knowing your product is a good practice that every employee needs to dominate.

 - Be assertive – Customers can often take advantage of a shy employee and, under pressure, promise things they should not.
 Therefore it is essential to be assertive and confident.